Book Review of “Brides in the Sky: Stories and a Novella” by Cary Holladay.

 All that said, I particularly enjoyed the titular story and “Interview with Etta Place, Sweetheart of the Sundance Kid,” which I found to be very amusing, and the most engagingly written.
 All of this makes me want to recommend this book, but forewarn the readers that there are some inconsistencies here.
 That’s why I’ll give it three out of five stars, and hope that Holladay can polish her craft for any future collections she decides to publish.

-Ohio University – Swallow Press will release “Brides in the Sky” by Cary Holladay on January 14, 2019.
-This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo (Walmart) eBooks, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
+Ohio University – Swallow Press released “Brides in the Sky” by Cary Holladay on January 14, 2019.
+This book is available (via these affiliate links) from Amazon, Kobo (Walmart) eBooks, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.